aces/Loris/modules/instruments/help/instruments.md

 # Instrument

-**Help for specific instruments can be found in the subsections below.**

 Inside the instrument form, general information is shown at the top including date of birth, sex, visit label, and subproject(cohort).